Eli Lilly and (NYSE:LLY) Releases FY21 Earnings Guidance

-Eli Lilly and (NYSE:LLY) updated its FY21 earnings guidance on Tuesday.
+Eli Lilly and (NYSE:LLY) issued an update on its FY21 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $7.75-8.40 for the period, compared to the Thomson Reuters consensus estimate of $8.00.
 The company issued revenue guidance of $26.5-28.0 billion, compared to the consensus revenue estimate of $26.39 billion.Eli Lilly and also updated its FY 2020

 Pre-Market guidance to 7.45-7.65 EPS.

-Eli Lilly and (NYSE:LLY) last announced its quarterly earnings results on Sunday, November 1st.
-The company reported $1.54 EPS for the quarter, missing analysts’ consensus estimates of $1.71 by ($0.17).
-Eli Lilly and had a net margin of 24.01% and a return on equity of 166.45%.
-The firm had revenue of $5.74 billion for the quarter, compared to the consensus estimate of $5.87 billion.
-During the same period in the previous year, the company posted $1.48 earnings per share.
-Eli Lilly and’s quarterly revenue was up 4.8% on a year-over-year basis.
-On average, equities research analysts predict that Eli Lilly and will post 7.12 earnings per share for the current year.
+Eli Lilly and (NYSE:LLY) last announced its earnings results on Sunday, November 1st.
+The company reported $1.54 EPS for the quarter, missing the Zacks’ consensus estimate of $1.71 by ($0.17).
+The company had revenue of $5.74 billion during the quarter, compared to analysts’ expectations of $5.87 billion.
+Eli Lilly and had a return on equity of 166.45% and a net margin of 24.01%.
+Eli Lilly and’s revenue for the quarter was up 4.8% compared to the same quarter last year.
+During the same quarter last year, the firm posted $1.48 EPS.
+Sell-side analysts predict that Eli Lilly and will post 7.12 earnings per share for the current fiscal year.

-A number of brokerages recently issued reports on LLY.
-Berenberg Bank started coverage on Eli Lilly and in a research report on Tuesday, September 29th.
-They issued a hold rating and a $144.00 price target for the company.
-Truist initiated coverage on shares of Eli Lilly and in a report on Friday, October 23rd.
-They set a buy rating and a $180.00 price target on the stock.
-Mizuho dropped their target price on Eli Lilly and from $164.00 to $156.00 and set a neutral rating for the company in a research report on Tuesday, November 17th.
-Sanford C. Bernstein assumed coverage on Eli Lilly and in a research note on Tuesday, November 10th.
-They set a market perform rating and a $150.00 price target for the company.
-Finally, JPMorgan Chase & Co. raised their target price on shares of Eli Lilly and from $190.00 to $200.00 and gave the stock an overweight rating in a research report on Friday, October 16th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus price target of $169.00.
+A number of equities analysts recently issued reports on LLY shares.
+Wolfe Research upgraded Eli Lilly and from a peer perform rating to an outperform rating and boosted their price objective for the company from $147.00 to $183.00 in a report on Thursday, December 10th.
+Sanford C. Bernstein started coverage on Eli Lilly and in a report on Tuesday, November 10th.
+They set a market perform rating and a $150.00 price objective for the company.
+ValuEngine cut Eli Lilly and from a hold rating to a sell rating in a report on Saturday, October 17th.
+Truist began coverage on Eli Lilly and in a report on Friday, October 23rd.
+They issued a buy rating and a $180.00 target price for the company.
+Finally, Morgan Stanley lowered their target price on Eli Lilly and from $176.00 to $170.00 and set an overweight rating for the company in a report on Wednesday, October 28th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $169.00.

 Eli Lilly and Company discovers, develops, manufactures, and markets pharmaceutical products worldwide.
 It offers endocrinology products for diabetes; osteoporosis in postmenopausal women and men; and human growth hormone deficiency and paediatric growth conditions.
 The company also provides neuroscience products for treating depressive disorder, diabetic peripheral neuropathic pain, anxiety disorder, fibromyalgia, and chronic musculoskeletal pain; migraine and episodic cluster headache; attention-deficit hyperactivity disorder; and schizophrenia.